 - Inject personality into your brand: it’s hard to get your brand personality or the personable face of your customer service team across on a review site, but a response provides a vehicle to do just that.
 You can use this space to bring some of your own tone of voice to the site, helping to create a more authentic engagement with that customer.

 - It’s a ranking factor: Google My Business support says businesses should strive to respond to all reviews, advising, “Interact with customers by responding to reviews that they leave about your business.
 Responding to reviews shows that you value your customers and the feedback that they leave about your business.”
-The importance of review responses to Google goes further than this though, with studies such as the 2018 Chatmeter Local Ranking Factors Survey citing review responses as a ranking signal along with review quality, content, and diversity.
+The importance of responding to Google reviews goes further than this though, with studies such as the 2018 Chatmeter Local Ranking Factors Survey citing review responses as a ranking signal along with review quality, content, and diversity.

 How to Respond to Reviews